A new managing partner poses a challenging question to his leadership team – What needs to change?

 04 Ready to go again...

 The firm has gone again!
-Another strategic health review has then seeking even more ambitious goals for growth
+Another strategic health review has them seeking even more ambitious goals for growth.